datatypesjs/datatypes/README.md

 ```
 ---

-The constructor always expects exactly one object as the argument or no argument at all.
+The constructor always expects exactly one object as the argument
+or no argument at all.

 Example:
 ```js
 const color = new Color({red: 250, green: 35, blue: 129})
 ```

+All object keys must be assigned to the object instance
+(e.g. through `Object.assign(this, optionsObject)`).
+This allows the user of the class to easily assign custom object properties
+in addition to the designated ones.

 To provide other constructor methods use the `from<datatype>` pattern.